philzook58/philzook58.github.io/_posts/2025-05-19-frozenset_dtt.md

 # Basic Types

-While one may want to map dependent types into python types, the python type system isn't that rich and this opens the door to considering objects that are too big to actually conclusively analyze and understand.
+While one may want to map dependent types into python types, the python type system is awkward, isn't that rich, and most importantly opens the door to considering objects that are too big to actually conclusively analyze and understand.
 A much simpler thing to attempt do is map dependent types into python sets, specifically frozensets.

 The base sets are pretty straightforward